samsuh/2026-journal/README.md

 # 2026-journal

+## 4/20/26 - Monday
+- Go for a ride to get bread at my old seoul forest spot.
+Target getting there late morning.

 ## 4/19/26 - Sunday
 - Done for now. ~~Check about turning off trading snailmail triggers~~ do it with dad when he logs in to change his settings.
 - DONE ~~goto gym, Set A~~